Pontalinda

 Pontalinda is a municipality in the state of São Paulo in Brazil.
 The population is 4,674 (2020 est.) in an area of 210 km^{2}.
 The elevation is 435 m.
+It was founded in 1948.

 Media

 In telecommunications, the city was served by Telecomunicações de São Paulo.
 In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.
 The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).